-15. Bankruptcy law does not offer a completely clean slate to the bankrupt, in exchange for the bankrupt estate.
+15. Importantly, bankruptcy law does not offer a completely clean slate to the bankrupt, in exchange for the bankrupt estate.
 It bestows only a partial clean slate on the bankrupt.
-This limited exchange finds initial statutory foundation in the beginning words to section 281(1) and the phrase ‘Subject as follows’.
+This partial, rather than complete slate cleaning, finds initial statutory foundation in the beginning words to section 281(1) and the phrase ‘Subject as follows’.

 Exceptions to the General Rule - Fraud and Fraudulent Breach of Trust

-16. There are a range of exceptions to the general rule, contained within section 281 and r.10.146 of the Insolvency Rules 2016.
+16. The exceptions to the general rule are contained within section 281 and r.10.146 of the Insolvency Rules 2016.
 The exception this article focuses on is that contained within section 281(3).
 That section reads:

 ‘Discharge does not release the bankrupt from any bankruptcy debt which he incurred in respect of, or forbearance in respect of which was secured by means of, any fraud or fraudulent breach of trust to which he was a party.’